 Who am I?

-My name is Armijn Hemel and I am currently employed as a system administrator
+My name is Armijn Hemel and I am the owner of

 This site is about one of my hobbies: cracking consumer electronics devices using Universal Plug and Play.

 Why this site?

 This site is meant to increase awareness about security risks that exist in

 UPnP implementations on millions of devices, that many people have as a central